uw-loci/collagen-fiber-metrics/README.md

     im_arr = img_as_uint(io.imread('examples/test_input.png'))
     result = fiber_extractor.compute(im_arr)
 ```
-Compute the normalization range for 16-bit image.
+Compute the normalization range for 16-bit images. `file_list` is a list of directories to the image files.
 ```python
     fiber_extractor.normalization_range(file_list=file_list)
 ```
-`file_list` is a list of directories to the image files.
  This function computes the range in the 16-bit image set to be stretched to the range of `(0, 65535)`.